tecflow/fianal-project-spotify-like-app/README.md

 - **Endpoint:** `POST /users/register`
 - **Description:** Registers a new user (Listener or Artist)
-- To verify real email account is required, and
+- To verify real email account is required to get the verification code, but before doing that do not forget to complete .properties file with your information it not to be useless
 - **Request Body (JSON):**
 ```json
 {